cosbeyr/Data-Dilemmas/week-two/notes1.md

 * *KCM* - automatically creates a public-private key pair whenever a user creates a new email identity
 * results: effective at stopping impersonation attacks
      * not useful against new identity (phishing) attacks
-* conclusion: improvment but not perfect; highlighed continuing problems
+* conclusion: improvement but not perfect; highlighted continuing problems

 ---